 Governor Haley Sawyer: A former journalist and news anchor from San Francisco, Sawyer took a reputation as a tough-as-nails interviewer all the way into the Governor`s office.
 Still in her first term, she has worked hard to improve transparency in her government, increase support and spending for public schools and bolstering of the new federal medicare plans and policy.
 She has also worked with Alexander Sukis and Mayor Weston to provide state support for the Protectors initiative, hoping that if successful, the planning and infrastructure can be applied to other major cities in the state, and possibly even serve as a structure for other powered groups across America.
 Governor Sawyer has high hopes for the program.

-Preston Woodburn: Based out of Pacifica City and the mouthpiece of the Anti-Mutant League, Preston Woodburn has done an excellent job of formally distancing the League from “disreputable extremists”, as he calls them.
+Preston Woodburn: Based out of Pacifica City and the mouthpiece of the Human Safety Society Preston Woodburn has done an excellent job of formally distancing the League from the Anti-Mutant League, “a bunch of disreputable extremists”, as he calls them.
 Formally, Preston advocates for testing, registration and digital tagging of all mutants, citing them as a danger to “regular citizens”.
 He has gone on record a number of times in the past few years denouncing the violence that has been enacted both by mutants and against mutants, and is firmly against the sort of “vigilante justice” that exists in LA and NYC.

 Blackjack: A mysterious vigilante, operating primarily on Bowden Island.
-While reports of him are generally dismissed by the Pacifica City Police Department as rumour, residents of Bowden Island are taking more and more caution when out at night.
+Whilre reports of him are generally dismissed by the Pacifica City Police Department as rumour, residents of Bowden Island are taking more and more caution when out at might.